 I hate food waste with a passion, and over-ripened, mushy black bananas are one thing in particular that I hate throwing out.
-I’ve always been on the look out for something quick and easy to make with black bananas.
-Then I came across these super healthy, vegan and gluten free banana oat cookies, using only three basic ingredients, and I was sold!
+I’ve always been on the lookout for something quick and easy to make with black bananas, that isn’t banana bread.
+I don’t know about you, but 2020 was just banana bread overload.

 Banana Oat Cookies Recipe

-If you don’t have any oats or peanut butter to hand, but have black bananas you can pop your bananas in the freezer until you need them.
-Pop them in whole, with the skin still on – once you defrost them they will be very mushy but that’s what you want for this recipe!
+If you don’t have any oats or peanut butter to hand but have black bananas you can pop your bananas in the freezer until you need them.
+Pop them in whole, with the skin still on.
+Once you defrost them they will be very mushy but that’s what you want for this recipe!

 Want to know more?
 Here’s a handy article about everything you could ever need to know about freezing bananas.

 I hope you enjoy these banana oat cookies!
 Looking for other ways to use up black bananas?
 Try this vegan banana ice cream – ready in 5 minutes!